-- 17. Behaviors leaders demonstrate that create confidence in, commitment to, and admiration for the leader. - 19.
+- their accomplishments that create confidence in, commitment to, and admiration for the leader. their accomplishments employees to do their jumples predicting potential promanagement by exceptions. - 18.
+When leaders come up with a vision that is inspiring to others. - 19.
 When leaders challenge organizational norms and status quo, and encourage employees to think creatively and work harder. - 20.
 When leaders show personal care and concern for the wellbeing of their followers. - 21.
 Rewarding employees for their accomplishments. - 22.
 Leaving employees alone but at the same time proactively predicting potential problems and preventing them from occurring. - 23.
 Leaving employees alone but then coming to the rescue if anything goes wrong.